Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Saddle-Port.md

 The tavern has small gambling game nights, playing [[Black-wing's Duels]] and [[Dragon's Hoard Twenty-One]] on most nights.
 There is also a dart board, riddled with holes from its frequent use.

 Nearby to the tavern are some visitors cottages that the tavern runs.
-They are small, one or two person cottages that can be rented out to people that wish to stay at the tavern.
+There are two cottages, an expensive nicer one costing 2 gp a night, and a cheaper one made from an old outhouse costing 1 gp a night.
+In Herbert's spare time, he is building a new, third cottage that will be a nice middle point between the three.

 1. Herbert Shaw: Older, no hair and bald, multiple scars from when he worked on fishing boats.
 Likes to tell stories.
 2. Alice Shaw: Older, flowing grey hair and keen eyes.
 Friendly laugh and enjoys talking about the specials for the day that she is cooking.